Residency, grounds, and basics

 Timelines

-The 20-day waiting period under Florida Statute 61.19 applies to every dissolution.
 Most uncontested cases finalize between 30 and 90 days from filing.
 Simplified dissolutions often finish in 30 to 45 days.
 Contested cases routinely take 6 to 18 months.
+Court calendar is beyond our control.

 Money — property, debts, and alimony